-The AT91F40816 is a member of the Atmel AT91 16/32-bit microcontroller family, which is based on the ARM7TDMI processor core.
+The AT91FR4081 is a member of the Atmel AT91 16/32-bit Microcontroller family, which is based on the ARM7TDMI processor core.
 The processor has a high-performance 32-bit RISC architecture with a high-density 16-bit instruction set and very low power consumption.
 In addition, a large number of internally banked registers result in very fast exception handling, making the device ideal for real-time control applications.
 The eight-level priority-vectored interrupt controller, together with the Peripheral Data Controller, significantly enhance real-time device performance.

-By combining the microcontroller, featuring on-chip SRAM and a wide range of peripheral functions, with 16 Mbits of Flash memory in a single compact 120-ball BGA package, the Atmel AT91F40816 provides a powerful, flexible and cost-effective solution to many compute-intensive embedded control applications and offers significant board size reductions.
+By combining the microcontroller, featuring more than 1 Mbit of on-chip SRAM and a wide range of peripheral functions, with 8 Mbits of Flash memory in a single compact 120-ball BGA package, the Atmel AT91FR4081 provides a powerful, flexible and costeffective solution to many compute-intensive embedded control applications and offers significant board size and system cost reductions.

-The Flash memory may be programmed via the JTAG/ICE interface or the factory-programmed Flash Uploader using a single device supply, making the AT91F40816 ideal for in-system programmable applications.
+The Flash memory may be programmed via the JTAG/ICE interface or the factory-programmed Flash Uploader using a single device supply, making the AT91FR4081 ideal for in-system programmable applications.

-AT91 ARM[®]
+AT91 ARM[®] Thumb[®] Microcontrollers

-Thumb[®]

-Microcontrollers